comunica/Article-SSWS2020-AMF/content/introduction.md

 Each of these types of interfaces introduce their own trade-offs in terms of server and client effort.
 Since TPF is [quickly gaining adoption among publishers](cite:cites tpfusage), we focus on improving its performance in this work.
+<span class="comment" data-author="RV">Actually, that might not be entirely correct.
+We maybe really want to spend some effort explaining how LDF interfaces can be built out of different features, which can be combined.
+One of these features is AMF.
+However, since TPF is the one gaining adoption, we will test AMF with TPF.
+But could as well test it with all of the others!</span>

 With the goal of preserving the benefits of TPF while reducing its disadvantages,